Spencer10010/Trend-Interview/Codebase/README.md

 First generate the data locally using 'medical_cost_data_preprocessing.py' and 'specialty_data_preprocessing.py' in the `/Data` folder.
 Running the entirety of these notebooks will produce the datasets' CSVs within the `CSVs` directory.

-Then use the model notebooks within to create respective models.
+Then use the model notebooks within to create respective models of interest.